 Transactional Video on Demand (TVOD) model can be used for elearning and entertainment videos.
 TVOD model enables you to make maximum money from videos.

-There are many questions video creators have in mind when starting a video on demand website.
+There are many questions video creators have in mind when starting a video on demand platform.
 The biggest one of them is:

 We have previously discussed the Subscription VOD model in detail.
-In this blog we’ll be shining light on its complement, the Transactional Video on Demand model.
+In this blog, I’ll shine a light on its alternative, the Transactional Video on Demand model.
 In doing so, we answer the following questions related to TVOD:

 - How to increase repeat transactions in TVOD, and bring in new customers?
 What is the best strategy to market a TVOD platform?